 However, “Dogs are trained under the supervision of White Paw Limited, a UK-based business owned by Daryll Pleasance.”
 He continues that “We’re looking to create so-called ‘triple role dogs,’ including trackers, search (ivory, rhino horn, ammunition, explosives), patrol and assault.”
 The Black Rhino is an endangered species that conservationists are fighting to keep from going extinct.

-Darryl Pleasants of White Paw Training works with the Ol Pejeta Conservancy in its efforts to stop poaching.
+Daryll Pleasance of White Paw Limited works with the Ol Pejeta Conservancy in its efforts to stop poaching.
 This ten-year strategy is designed to provide northern Kenya with skilled handlers and dogs.
 Sniffer dogs have been used with great success in Kenya as well as South Africa to keep tourists safe from poachers.

 The Anti-Poaching Dogs and Rangers are risking their lives every day, covering an area of 360 square kilometers where organized crime syndicates use military equipment to poach rhino and elephants at a frightening new level.

 Dr. Burch also explains that while working with his team, “I distinguish each dog as an individual with unique demands.
 My goal is simple: to achieve results through compassion and a thorough understanding of a dogs mentality and history while simultaneously providing you the long-term skills necessary to affect positive change.